FOSSEE/sees/ult/ult_3/script.rst

 ..
 R10

-As you can, we get some information about the file.
+As you can see, we get some information about the file.
 The first number is the number of lines, the second is the number of words and the third is the number of characters in the file.